In this article

-Coffee enthusiasts, from renowned chef Wolfgang Puck to aspiring baristas, have labelled Starbucks’ beverages as deceivingly mediocre.
-The caffeine empire has also been criticised for cultural commodification and appropriation, global corporate megalomania, and unethical sourcing methods.
+Coffee enthusiasts, from renowned chef Wolfgang Puck to aspiring baristas, have labeled Starbucks’ beverages as deceivingly mediocre.
+The caffeine empire has also been criticized for cultural commodification and appropriation, global corporate megalomania, and unethical sourcing methods.

 Nevertheless, such incidents have failed to reduce the phenomenal appeal of Starbucks.
-The emerald mermaid remains beloved by millions, and is deservedly credited, by both its fans and detractors, with revolutionising the modern cafe experience.
+The emerald mermaid remains beloved by millions and is deservedly credited, by both its fans and detractors, with revolutionizing the modern cafe experience.

 1. Social Media for Social Coffee

 Amidst all the Instagrammed latte art and cafe gatherings of today, we forget that coffee was hardly a social activity a few decades ago.
 (Unless we're talking about Europe.)
 The idea that coffee could be a social affair in the modern age was largely driven by Starbucks.
 And the company’s social media engagement reflects this.

 As early as 2008, Starbucks took to social media and has dominated that realm ever since.
 Its well-received presence on Facebook, Twitter, Instagram, and Pinterest treats coffee as something to be shared with friends and family.
 For example, Starbucks regularly announces one-for-one promotions on its social media outlets, which in turn, produces exceptional social media engagement rates via shares, likes, mentions, and comments.